diderikk/wind_breaker/README.md

 ## Introduction
 This is a hobby project implemented by [diderikk](https://github.com/diderikk).
 Wind Breaker is a HTTP server written and implemented in C. Currently, it hosts my portfolio web pages, which can be found on https://diderikk.dev.
-The implementation has gone through countless iterations, where arcitecture and implementation has changed numerous times.

 The server uses mainly two data structures for handling requests: **poll_array** and **sessions**.
 Both uses the socket's file descriptor as the unique identifier.